To operate a public weighbridge, you require a certificate of competence issued by the Chief Inspector for weights and measures.

-An online application will require you to register with Business Link - a quick, easy process that gives you an online account that you can use across different government services.
+An online application will require you to register with Business Link, an easy process that gives you an online account that you can use across different government services.

 We aim to acknowledge your application within three working days.
 If you have applied online we will acknowledge your application via e-mail.